epfl-ada/ada-2021-project-dataoverflow/README.md

 # ada-2021-project-milestone-2-dataoverflow

-We would like to analyze the view of China in the eyes of western public figures.
-Over the years we have observed deteriorating relations between the US and China, caused in previous years by, the US China trade war, and more recently the outbreak of Covid-19.
-With this research we would like to provide an account of the changing relations as viewed from the western perspective.
+Over the years we have observed deteriorating relations between the US and China.
+In previous years we have seen escalating tensions as a result of the increasing trade deficit of the US with respect to China.
+More recently, the news has been dominated by the worldwide outbreak of Covid-19, for which some in the US blame China.
+It seems that often much of the opinions people hold find their origins with some public figure.
+Our research would therefore like to analyze the utterances of western public figures about China, as a reflection of the oppinions of the general public.
+This research will therefore aim to provide an account of the changing relations as viewed from the western perspective.

 ## Research questions